 2231 Le Mont, 74310 Servoz | +33 (0) 7 78 24 96 77

-In the heart of Servoz village, discover the Maison du Lieutenant.
-Built around 1480 it is a prime example of local historical architecture and offers free entry to discover what life was truly like here in ancient times.
+In the heart of Servoz village, discover the Maison du Lieutenant’s exhibitions on rural life in the mountains.
+Built around 1480, the building is a prime example of local historical architecture.
+Free to all visitors, the attraction offers a unique insight into Alpine life in bygone times.

 Part of the experience is bread-making in the original kitchen after you have learnt about the local farming history, produce and techniques.
 Other cooking classes for local cuisine are held regularly, as well as workshops and outings for children in the school holidays.

-While in Servoz don’t forget to visit the nearby Maison de l’Alpage, another building of historical significance with an alpine farming ambience.
-Here you can learn about the shepherding traditions fueled by the cuisine that lives on today.
+While in Servoz, don’t forget to visit the nearby Maison de l’Alpage, another building of historical significance with an Alpine farming ambience.
+Here you can learn more about the region’s shepherding traditions and agriculture which contribute toward the local culinary customs even today.

 La Fine Bouche